-Example 3: James and Beth are currently enrolled in BadgerCare Plus as parents, along with their 18-year old daughter, Sara.
-Their certification period began in June 2019.
-They complete a renewal in May 2020.
-Because they are parents, the premium requirement does not apply to James and Beth at the time of renewal.
-Sara turned 19 in July 2020, so James and Beth become childless adults.
-Because their certification period began after February 1, 2020, James and Beth will begin to owe monthly premiums upon this change (unless they qualify for any exemption).
+James and Beth are currently enrolled in BadgerCare Plus as parents, along with their 18-year old daughter, Sara.
+Their certification period began in June.
+They complete a renewal in May.
+Because they Example are parents, the premium requirement does not apply to James and Beth at the time of renewal.
+Sara turned 19 in July, so James and Beth become childless adults.
+Because their certification period began after the policy effective date, James and Beth will begin to owe monthly premiums upon this change (unless they qualify for any exemption).